-If the applicant, or a person who was notified of the application and made a submission, is unhappy with this decision, they may apply to \underline{NCAT} for a review of the decision.
+The applicant and anyone who was notified of the application and made a submission, may apply to \underline{NCAT} for a review of the decision.

 An application for review must be made no later 28 days after the decision is published on the website.
 There is a fee to lodge the application.